gbenroscience/ParserNG/README.md

 [![Growth](https://img.shields.io/badge/Growth-%2B250%25%20(90%20days)-orange?style=flat-square)](https://central.sonatype.com/artifact/com.github.gbenroscience/parser-ng)
 [![JDK Compatibility](https://img.shields.io/badge/JDK-8%20to%2026%2B-red?style=flat-square)](https://www.oracle.com/java/)

-> **The fastest pure-Java math runtime, now with GPU (CUDA and OpenCL) bulk evaluators and a fully open-sourced Vector API (SIMD) kernel.
+> **The fastest pure-Java math runtime, now with GPU (CUDA, Metal and OpenCL) bulk evaluators and a fully open-sourced Vector API (SIMD) kernel.
 Zero JNI.
 Zero native binaries.
 Zero bytecode-safety risk.**

 [**ParserNG 3.0.7 is live**](LATEST.md)
 - In this version, `parser-ng-sql`, a new extension has been introduced to help Apache Arrow users of ParserNG(parser-ng-arrow) maximize its use, using SQL as a query language